Do you know how to analyze a composition? Discover the olfactory pyramid to find the 3 notes of perfumes and the 7 fragrance families.

 What is the olfactory pyramid?

-UNDER THE SILENCE OF THE ROSE by philippine COURTIÈRE
+UNDER THE SILENCE OF THE ROSE by Philippine COURTIÈRE

 Its composition is as follows: